adsrmk/vitepress-latest/docs/en/reference/speculation_rules_api.md

 </script>
 ```

-- `href_matches:` Uses glob patterns to include or exclude paths.
+- `href_matches:` Uses glob patterns to inclde or exclude paths.
 - `selector_matches:` Allows you to exclude specific links based on CSS classes (e.g., preventing the logout button from being "clicked" in the background).

 <br>

 ## Deployment

 You may place the rules directly in the HTML as an **inline script in either the header or body**.
-When added near the end of the <body>, it *avoids blocking initial rendering* while activating as soon as the user starts interacting.
+When added near the end of the 'body', it *avoids blocking initial rendering* while activating as soon as the user starts interacting.

 Alternatively, for more advanced or CMS-restricted environments, you can deliver the rules via an HTTP response header.
 This is useful when you don’t have direct access to the HTML template.
 In that case, the browser loads the rules from a JSON file using the Speculation-Rules response header.